 How To Trap a Community Cat For Spay-Neuter Purposes

-Trap-Neuter-Return (TNR) is the trapping feral cats, spay or neutering them, and returning them to live outside, ideally in the same location from which they came.
+Trap-Neuter-Return (TNR) is the trapping community aka feral cats, spay or neutering them, and returning them to live outside, ideally in the same location from which they came.

 A Step by Step Guide on Feral Cat TNR by Alley Cat Allies

 Excellent video on How To Trap Feral Cats by Alley Cat Allies